-RePreserve the Rel-15/16 principle of per-SRS-resource-set UL PC parameter configuration/activation (including PL-RS).
+ReUse the Rel-15/16 per-SRS-resource-set UL PC parameter configuration/activation (including PL-RS).
 Down select (maintenance) at least between the following two options for the exact scheme:

 Opt1: In such a case, UE ignores the UL PC parameters associated with the UL or, if applicable, joint TCI state for SRS, and legacy Rel-15/16 UL PC parameter configuration/activation signaling is reused; otherwise, if SRS resource or resource set shares the same indicated Rel-17 TCI state(s) as dynamic-grant/configured-grant based PUSCH and all of dedicated PUCCH resources, UE does not expect legacy Rel-15/16 UL PC parameter configuration for SRS.

-Opt2.
-In such a case, the Rel-15/16 principle for SRS UL PC parameter setting configuration/activation (including PL-RS) per SRS resource set is used
+Opt2The same UL PC parameter setting (including PL-RS) should be guaranteed for SRS resources in the same resource set

 Note: Further clarification and/or possible compromise between the two are not precluded

-The MAC-CE signaling for the Rel-17 mechanism(s) shall fully reuse, to the fullest possible extent, the MAC-CE for the Rel-15/16 spatial relation info update
+The MAC-CE signaling for the Rel-17 mechanism(s) shall strive to reuse the MAC-CE for the Rel-15/16 spatial relation info update

-Note: To the fullest possible extent, not to introduce any new MAC-CE.
-The exact details are up to RAN2.
+Note: The exact details are up to RAN2.

 Note: A Rel-17 UE is not required to support both this feature and Rel-16 AP SRS SpatialRelationInfo update within the same band.

 1.3: It need more discussion.
 We are not sure that the argument of one CORESET can associated with both USS and CSS can be used here.
 It is true that in rel15/16, one CORESERT can be associated with both USS and CSS.
 But in rel15/16, there is no unified TCI framework and they did not met the problem that rel-17 has to face now.
 In the design of rel17 unified TCI framework, we have designed that UE-dedicated PDCCH/PDSCH always follow the rel-17 indicated TCI state but UE-common PDCCH/PDSCH optionally follows the intra-cell and not inter-cell.
 Thus, the current version of 1.3 seems to revert previous RAN1 agreement.

+[Mod: The agreement uses the term “UE-dedicated PDCCH/PDSCH”.
+It doesn’t mention SS.
+There is no agreement reverted here ]

 1.4: It shall be clarified that it only applies to intra-cell BM, not inter-cell BM.